 - Teen Titans has Trigon the Terrible, interdimensional demon lord and father of Titans' member Raven.
 Having raped her mother to impregnate her, Trigon later mounts a series of psychic assaults on Raven, ultimately brainwashing her into serving him and using her psyche as the portal through which he enters the real world.

 - Strontium Dog: Johnny Alpha's father Nelson Kreelman is a racist politician who abused and ultimately locked his own son up for his mutation, and leads a Nazi-like anti-mutant movement.

 - Lady Death's father is not exactly Father of the Year material, serving as a recurring antagonist and being more or less responsible for her current condition.
 A corrupt Feudal Overlord who oppressed his peasants, forcing them to fight in the Crusades all while secretly practicing black magic and worshiping demons, as well as having sacrificed his wife (Lady Death's mother) many years ago.
 When his people rose in rebellion against him, he summoned demons to take him to Hell leaving his daughter behind to be burned at the stake.
-He would wage war against Satan in control for Hell and clash with Lady Death many times.
-He is less of this trope in the Avatar continuity, that has follows the same backstory, but places him in a positive light, being an loving father and husband.
-And its revealed that he was under a demon's possession, therefore not responsible for his actions.
+He would wage war against Satan for control of Hell and clash with Lady Death many times.
+He is less of this trope in the Avatar continuity, that has follows the same backstory, but places him in a positive light, being a loving father and husband.
+And it's revealed that he was under a demon's possession, therefore not responsible for his actions.